Latest Research

-Predictable End-of-Month Treasury Returns (Hartley and Schwarz, 2021, Working Paper.)
+Predictable End-of-Month Treasury Returns (Hartley and Schwarz, working paper.)

 We find an intriguing new anomaly in the U.S. Treasury market; the unconditional end-of-month excess return on U.S. Treasury coupon securities accounts for the entirety of the term premium (e.g. excess returns of around 20 basis points per month at the 10-year maturity).
 A trading strategy comprised a long Treasury position over just the last few days of the month, gives an annualized Sharpe Ratio of around 1.
 This is comparable to the risk-adjusted return for other leading anomalies in the literature (e.g. the foreign currency carry trade).